SverkerSbrg/openpyxl-templates/docs/styles.rst

  - Using a common colleciton of styles for all TemplatedSheets makes it easier to avoid duplicated styles and name conflicts
  - The StyleSet accepts ``ExtendedStyle`` s as well as NamedStyles which enables inheritance between styles within the StyleSet
  - Styles will only be added to the excel file when they are needed allowing the developer to use a single StyleSet for multiple templates without having to worry about unused styles being included in the excel file.
- - Using NamedStyles offers significantly better performace compared to styling each cell individually when writing a large amout of data
+ - Using NamedStyles offers significantly better performance compared to styling each cell individually when writing a large amout of data

 -------------------
 Creating a StyleSet